Ground loop (electricity): Solutions

-A hazardous technique sometimes used by amateurs is to break the third wire ground conductor P in one of the component's power cords, by removing the ground pin on the plug, or using a cheater plug.
+A hazardous technique sometimes used by amateurs is to break the safety ground conductor P in one of the component's power cords, by removing the ground pin on the plug, or using a cheater plug.
 This creates an electric shock hazard by leaving one of the components ungrounded.

 Balanced lines

 A more comprehensive solution is to use equipment that employs differential signaling.
 Ground noise can only get into the signal path in single-ended signaling, in which the ground or shield conductor serves as one side of the signal path.
-When the signal is sent as a differential signal along a pair of wires, neither of which are connected to ground, any noise from the ground system induced in the signal lines is a common-mode signal, identical in both wires.
+When the signal is sent as a differential signal along a pair of wires, neither of which is connected to ground, any noise from the ground system induced in the signal lines is a common-mode signal, identical in both wires.
 Since the line receiver at the destination end only responds to differential signals, a difference in voltage between the two lines, the common-mode noise is canceled out.
 Thus these systems are very immune to electrical noise, including ground noise.
 Professional and scientific equipment often uses differential signaling with balanced lines.